jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 ## Webpack and ES6 using Babel

 Let's prepare the future for our application using ES6.
 ES6 is the new standard of JavaScript, embedding nice features, such as classes or template strings.
-Unfortunately, all browsers are not fully compliant with this language evolution: we have to transpile it into good old ES5.
+Unfortunately, all browsers are compatible with this language evolution: we have to transpile it into good old ES5.

 There are two main transpilers: Babel and Traceur.
 My [choice is made on Babel](http://www.jonathan-petitcolas.com/2015/03/09/transpiling-es6-to-es5-using-babel.html), so let's use it with Webpack.